zo-e-la/ctf-writeups/wactf-2022/README.md

 ![wactf-swan](https://user-images.githubusercontent.com/30396122/205560818-f63d804b-abcc-400e-b341-d3ba00e845e3.png)

 ## Overview
-WACTF 0x05 is a two day event in WA hosted CTF.
+WACTF 0x05 is a two day CTF in WA.
 It involved a number of categories including:
 1. Web Application
 2. Exploitation
 3. Cryptography
 4. Active Directory
 5. Incident Response
 6. Miscellaneous
 My focus was on Web Application and at the end I tried some Exploitation (however I ran out of time).

 ## Team